NSS-Full-Time-Data-Analytics-8/ryman_scrape-Kytsuine/README.md

 ## Web Scraping the Ryman Calendar

+# Project: Turn the Ryman Auditorium's online calendar into a Pandas dataframe.

+# Method: Used BeautifulSoup to parse the HTML, extract text.
+Extracted events using patterns of formatting notations and regular expressions.
+Nested this into a loop to iterate over all pages (seven at time of exercise) of Ryman's online schedule.

 In this exercise, your objective is to use BeautifulSoup in order to obtain a dataset of upcoming events at the Ryman.
 This information is available at https://ryman.com/events/, but you will take the contents of this website and convert it into a pandas DataFrame.

 The website splits the events across multiple pages, but start by just working on the first page.
 Later on in the exercise, you'll take what you've done for the first page and apply it across other pages.